Sue Piper: Biography

 Tilly was an unsuccessful Labour candidate for the Wellington City Council in both 1977 and 1980.
 She was later awarded a Queen's Service Medal for public services at the 2001 New Year Honours.
 Her father Pip was also an unsuccessful Labour candidate for the Wellington City Council in both 1986 and 1989 in the Northern Ward.

-Piper was involved in the anti-Vietnam War movement and became a member of the Labour Party herself.
+Piper worked in the public service as an IT worker.
+Her first job in the public service was at the Department of Agriculture, later shifting to the Department of Statistics.
+She was involved in the anti-Vietnam War movement and became a member of the Labour Party herself.
 In 1974 she stood as a Labour candidate for the Wellington City Council, but was unsuccessful.
-She was on the organising committee of the 1975 United Women's Convention, working alongside leading feminist organisers such as Ros Noonan, Deidre Milne and Margaret Shields.
+She was on the organising committee of the 1975 United Women's Convention, working alongside leading feminist organisers such as Ros Noonan, Deirdre Milne and Margaret Shields.

 Piper worked in a number of unions, including the Clerical Workers Union, the Early Childhood Workers Union and the Public Service Association (PSA), where she was an executive officer from 1982 to 1987.
 In 1988 she stood for president of the PSA and won with 56,027 votes to 36,790 for PSA vice-president Colin Feslier.
 She was the first woman to hold the position.
-She contemplated standing for the Labour Party in the 1992 Wellington Central by-election.
+Her tenure as president was turbulent, navigating the large scale reforms of industrial relations law in the early 1990s by the Fourth National Government.
+Teething issues from reforms to how the public service operated following the State Sector Act also required the PSA's attention.
+In her management of the PSA's internal operations, Piper oversaw the computerisation of the union.

+After leaving the PSA Piper was appointed the director of the National Collective of Independent Women's Refuges in 1993.
+The agency advocated for women and children who were victims of family violence.